MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-is-the-cdm-storage-structure-for-analytical-dataflows.md

-### The metadata file: Model.json
+### The metadata file: model.json

-The "model.json" file is the metadata definition of the dataflow.
+The `model.json` file is the metadata definition of the dataflow.
 This is the one file that contains all the dataflow’s metadata.
 It includes a list of entities, the columns and their data types in each entity, the relationship between entities, and so on.
-This is the file that you can export from a dataflow easily, even if you don't have access to the CDM folder structure.
+This is the file that you can export from a dataflow easily, even if you don't have access to the Common Data Model folder structure.